karenmeep/karenmeep.github.io/_posts/2016-01-01-more-than-an-office.md

 layout: post
 section-type: post
 title: More than an office
-category: onboarding
+category: on-boarding
-tags: [ 'peopleware', 'onboarding', 'learning' ]
+tags: [ 'peopleware', 'on-boarding', 'learning' ]
 ---

-I’ve been interested in culture and onboarding for a while now, but only recently has my obsession gotten to the point where I am actively doing something about it.
-An example of this is I started helping out with the developer onboarding program where I work.
-This onboarding program is a 6-week intensive training course focused on product-to-production workflows and peer & team collaboration, run in a sandbox environment.
+I’ve been interested in culture and on-boarding for a while now, but only recently has my obsession gotten to the point where I am actively doing something about it.
+An example of this is I started helping out with the developer on-boarding program where I work.
+This on-boarding program is a 6-week intensive training course focused on product-to-production work-flows and peer & team collaboration, run in a sandbox environment.

 I came in to help run this chapter approximately 3 days before it started.
 The person running the course was overloaded with production tasks and needed help.
-We had to make tough decisions fast: Syllabus, learning materials, structure, mentors,…
+We had to make tough decisions fast: Syllabus, learning materials, structure, mentors, …

-The day before the course started I went into the office that was to be the chapter’s home for the duration of the course.
+The day before the course started I went into the office that was to be the chapters home for the duration of the course.
 The space was previously used for storage and still felt that way after we cleaned it up.
 It felt cold, dark and unhappy.
 Not quite the atmosphere that matches our company’s spirit.

 Our goals for this training course are:
 - Promote self learning, self sufficiency